 Not all pruning or inspection jobs can be done effectively.
 As such, the services of an arborist will prove crucial to reviving your tree leaves.

-In certain cases, consecutive brown spotting on leaves may be due to a bigger infection.
+Sometimes, consecutive brown spotting on leaves may be due to a more significant infection.
 Such an infection may have damaged the tree.
 Under such circumstances, outright removal of the tree or plant may be necessary.

 Brown spotting on leaves could be a minor problem or maybe worse than you think.
-As mentioned earlier, it’s best to allow the plant to shed its leaves and sprout new ones.
+As mentioned earlier, allowing the plant to shed its leaves and sprout new ones is best.